James Donaldson (cricketer)

-James Andrew Donaldson (born 27 August 1943) is a former English cricketer.
+James Andrew Donaldson (27 August 1943 – 10 April 2025) was an English cricketer.
 Donaldson was a left-handed batsman.
 He was born in Castle Rising, Norfolk.

-Donaldson made his debut for Norfolk in the 1963 Minor Counties Championship against Cambridgeshire.
-Donaldson played Minor counties cricket for Norfolk from 1963 to 1971, which included 28 Minor Counties Championship appearances.
+Donaldson made his debut for Norfolk in the 1962 Minor Counties Championship against Cambridgeshire.
+Donaldson played Minor counties cricket for Norfolk from 1962 to 1971, which included 29 Minor Counties Championship appearances.
 He made his List A debut against Cheshire in the 1968 Gillette Cup.
 Opening the batting, he was dismissed for 16 runs by Anthony Shillinglaw.
 He made a further List A appearance against Yorkshire in the 1969 Gillette Cup.
-Opening the batting alongside Graham Saville, he scored 8 runs before being dismissed by Tony Nicholson.
+Opening the batting alongside Graham Saville, he scored 21 runs before being dismissed by Chris Old.

+Donaldson died on 10 April 2025 at the age of 81.